Coronavirus digest: France deploys riot police to enforce mask-wearing | DW | 17.08.2020

 Meanwhile, Brandenburg's Education Ministry has suspended an elementary school principal for refusing to wear a mask.
 The state instituted a mask requirement for inside schools, except classrooms, that came into force on Monday.

-The principal wrote to parents that he did not feel bound by this legal requirement, according to the ministry, which said "he clearly was acting unlawfully."
+The principal had written to parents that he did not feel bound by this legal requirement, according to the ministry, which said "he clearly was acting unlawfully."

 Read more: Germany looks abroad for nurses, caregivers